rxmxn/scripts/README.md

 # scripts

-These are just some scripts to make life easier and feed my laziness.
+These are just some scripts to make life easier and feed the lazy monster.